protectwise/troika/docs/setup.md

 The `troika-3d` package will automatically pull in `three` ([Three.js](https://threejs.org)) as a dependency, at the latest specific version that has been tested to work with Troika.
 It is recommended that you do _not_ directly declare `three` in your project's NPM dependencies, as version mismatches can cause Three.js to be included twice and/or cause compatibility issues due to Troika and your own code using parts from different versions.

+> TODO: this is very likely a backwards pattern, and should be changed to `three` being declared as a _peer dependency_ and requiring projects using it to declare it as their own dependency.

 #### React

 Assuming you want to use the React component wrapper, you'll also need to add `react` and `react-dom` to your project's dependencies if not already there: